Liberty Seated Half Dollars

 58758617

-Choice $795 New May 22!
-Crusty Original Grey Dirt Patina.
+Choice $795 Crusty Original Grey Dirt Patina.
 This popular one year type coin has crusty gray dirt patina.
 There are few light ancient toned over scratches in the obverse fields visible with a 5x glass but the original antique patina trumps these minor imperfections.
 Interesting die crack from Liberty's base through the left arrow and thru the 1 of the date.

 Seated 50C 1855/54 1855/54